 (c) ‘just transitions’ for high-emitting and carbon-intensive regions, where climate imperatives may have to be balanced with local concerns over employment and economic sustainability.

 My research has been funded by the Japan Foundation, the British Academy, the Wellcome Trust, the Economic and Social Research Council, and the Royal Society of Edinburgh among others.
-Outputs from my work to date on governance of environmental change under situations of high social and environmental complexity have been published in journals including Environmental Science and Policy, Environment and Planning C, and World Development.
+Outputs from my work to date on governance of environmental change under situations of high social and environmental complexity have been published in journals including Environmental Science and Policy, Global Environmental Change, and World Development.
 In 2018, I was selected to become a member of the Young Academy of Scotland, and from 2020 I have been a Future Earth Coasts Fellow.Mastodon